 7. Your credit score.

 Some insurance companies use your credit score in determining how much of a risk you are.
 Those with stronger credit are seen as being less of a risk than those with poor credit.
-Taking care of your credit score and paying all your bills on time can help your car insurance rates.
+Taking care of your credit score can help your car insurance rates.

 8. Marital status.